valebes/rsClock/README.md

 ## Introduction
 rsClock is a simple terminal clock.

-Now is only a simple demo, i would add some features in the future.
+Now is only a simple demo, I'll add some features in the future.

 ## Build
 ```console